-The Chinese New Year is often symbolised by large family gatherings and the ang pow.
-The ang pow is a red packet that contains money which is given by elders and married couples to the younger and unmarried persons.
-What does ang pow mean, however?
+The Chinese New Year often means family gatherings and ang pows!
+Ang pow is a red packet that contains money which is given by elders and married couples to the younger and unmarried persons.
+What does ang pow really symbolize?

-In the simplest way to describe it: Ang pow, literally translated to red packet, is a form of blessing that is very prevalent in Chinese culture.
-It is a gift that is commonly given during social and family events such as weddings by the elderly and married couples – not necessarily Chinese New Year only.
-Inside an ang pow is usually money in any value.
+In the simplest way to describe it: Ang pow, literally translated to Red packet.
+It is a form of blessing in Chinese culture.
+It is commonly given during social and family events such as weddings by the elderly and married couples – not necessarily Chinese New Year only.
+Inside an ang pow is usually money of any value.

 The most popular story of the ang pow’s origin is a story that happens during the Qin Dynasty (221 – 206BC).
 A demon called Sui would go around on the night of Chinese New Year’s Eve touching children’s heads while they were asleep.
 This cursed touch caused illnesses to plague the sleeping children, or worse, causing their deaths.

 Because of such terrors, parents would stay up watching their children, ensuring their safety.
-One such couple, however, decided to use blessed coins that they would tie together with a string (or wrap in red paper) and place it under the children’s pillows.
-This protected the children from the demons through the night.
+One such couple, however, decided to use blessed coins that they would tie together with a string (or wrap in red paper) and place under the children’s pillows.
+This is believed to protect the children from demons through the night.
 The Lion Dance is believed to be one of the methods to drive the "nian" away.

-This origin story takes place during the Song Dynasty (960 – 1279).
+During the Song Dynasty (960 – 1279).
 A huge demon was terrorizing a village, attacking the people and destroying their homes.
-Many of the villagers and warriors attempted to fight back and defeat it, but to no avail.
+Many of the villagers and warriors attempted to fight back and defeat it but to no avail.
 That is, until a young orphan stood up to the task, wielding a magic-imbued sword inherited from his ancestors.

 The orphan took on the demon, successfully slaying it.
 This brought peace to the village as there were no more threats.
 The villagers thanked the orphan and, as a reward, gave him a red pouch filled with money – hence the ang pow.

 Ang pows are not always about the money, though it makes up half of its origin stories.
-The idea of ang pow is as a blessing to be given, not to give out money.
-Though it may be so, there are certain rules and traditions to be followed with putting money in ang pows.
+The idea of ang pow symbolizes a blessing from the elders.
+There are certain rules and traditions to be followed with putting money in ang pows.

 These days, the money in ang pows are given based on how much one can afford, and not so much about how the past traditions dictate.

-The colour red has always been synonymous with the Chinese culture.
-It symbolises joy, prosperity, and good luck.
-Which is why the colour red is very prominent in Chinese celebrations such as weddings, birthdays, and the Chinese New Year.
+The colour red has always been synonymous with Chinese culture.
+It symbolizes joy, prosperity, and good luck.
+Hence, why the colour red is very prominent in Chinese celebrations such as weddings, birthdays, and the Chinese New Year.

 How the colour came about to such prominence in the culture is believed to stem from the mythology of the Nian, a mythical creature or beast that attacks villages every year.
 It is also the story of how the Chinese New Year and its celebrations came to be.

-The Nian would always attack villages to eat the villagers, especially the children.
+The Nian would always attack villages to feed on the villagers, especially children.
 One fine year, the villagers decide to flee the village to avoid the Nian’s attack.
 A brave old man, however, stood his ground and told the villagers that he will remain in the village (probably sick of running away each year) and battle the beast.
-The old man put up red papers as his line of defence and set off firecrackers in anticipation of the Nian.
+The old man put up red papers as his line of defense and set off firecrackers in anticipation of the Nian.
 The following day saw the village unscathed and everything was intact; the Nian is afraid of the colour red and firecrackers.

-This event would give birth to the tradition of wearing red clothing, red decorations, and the firecrackers that happens with every Chinese New Year.
+This event gave birth to the tradition of wearing red clothing, red decorations, and firecrackers that happen with every Chinese New Year.

-These tales and traditions that carry on throughout the years are the reasons why the red colour and the ang pow is such a large part of the Chinese culture.
-As mentioned above, ang pow is not only given during the Chinese New Year – it is seen as a blessing to be given at any appropriate time.
+These tales and traditions that carry on throughout the years are the reasons why the red colour and the ang pow are such a large part of Chinese culture.

-Nowadays, more people are using e-wallets and digital banking have also given birth to a new form of ang pows.
-Online banking has given rise to the age of digital red packets, or e-ang pows.
-These are commonly for those who have difficulty attending family gatherings but would still like to send their blessings.
-If you are celebrating the Chinese New Year, however, do try to make it home to be with your family – if only once a year.
+Nowadays, more people are using e-wallets and digital banking as a new form of ang pows.
+These are common practices for those who have difficulty attending family gatherings but would still like to send their blessings.
+If you are celebrating the Chinese New Year, however, do try to make it home to be with your family!

 Read more: Ang Pow: To Save or To Spend?